craftercms/docs/source/.new-ia/by-role/architect/availability.rst

 while the primary node is healthy.
 Fail-over is automatic with the replica becoming a primary and switching its health status so the load-balancer directs traffic to it instead of the defunct primary.

-.. add a link to the studio clustering docs
+.. todo add a link to the studio clustering docs